theletterjwithadot/Ultimate-Config-for-L4D2/README.md

  7. Launch game and open console and run the following command once: `unbindall; exec config_default.cfg; exec autoexec.cfg`

-> Please note that the command above basically resets the game config.
-All custom binds/mappings will be removed.
+> Please note that the command above **resets the game config**.
+All custom binds/mappings **will be removed**.
 You will have to manually add or change your custom binds/mappings.

  8. Change any binding that you do manually (like binding different key to zoom, changing crouch key, etc) in the game settings